-According to the terms of the deal, the merger would be preceded by the payment of a dividend of EUR1.25 billion (US$1.48 billion) by Suez to its shareholders, equivalent to EUR1 per Suez share.
+The merger will be preceded by the payment of a dividend of EUR1.25 billion (US$1.48 billion) by Suez to its shareholders, equivalent to EUR1 per Suez share.
 The dividend would boost the total value that Suez shareholders will get to EUR39.14 billion (US$46.56 billion).
 The exchange ratio in the merger after the proposed dividend will be one share for one share, which represents a premium for Gaz de France shareholders of 3.9% on the basis of the average stock price over the last three months as of Feb.
 24. Dilution of the French government ownership of Gaz de France will require a change in current French law which calls for a government ownership level of at least 70%.

-The merger already has had an impact on Suez's Houston-based North American operations.
-William P. Utt, CEO of Suez Energy North America, resigned late last month to become president of Halliburton subsidiary KBR.
+It is unclear what impact the deal will have on Suez’s Houston-based North American operations, which include the Everett, MA, LNG import terminal, two other proposed LNG import terminals offshore Boston and Florida, about 5,500 MW of U.S. power generation, and one of the largest retail power marketing businesses in the U.S. However, William P. Utt, CEO of Suez Energy North America, has already resigned to become president of Halliburton subsidiary KBR.
 He told employees on Feb.
 17 of his decision to leave the company.
 His last day at Suez will be March 19.
-A spokesman for Suez said that so far there have been no other changes among Suez's top North American executives.
+A spokesman for Suez said that so far there have been no other changes among Suez’s top North American executives.

-The new Paris-based global energy company is expected to be headed by Suez's current chairman and CEO, Gerard Mestrallet, with Gaz de France's CEO, Jean-Francois Cirelli, as the No. 2 man, according to French newspapers.
+The new company is expected to be headed by Suez’s current chairman and CEO, Gerard Mestrallet, with Gaz de France’s CEO, Jean-Francois Cirelli, as the No. 2 man, according to French newspapers.

-The merger also is designed to help address France's energy security concerns.
-The country has been interested in reducing its dependence on Russian natural gas after Russia cut off supplies to Ukraine in January causing shortages across Europe.
+The merger also is designed to help address France’s energy security concerns.
+The country has been interested in reducing its dependence on Russian natural gas after Russia cut off supplies to Ukraine last month causing shortages across Europe.

 The new company would become the fifth-largest producer of electricity, the operator of the largest European gas transportation and distribution network, and the leading energy services provider in Europe, as well as a world leader in water and environmental services.